 Home Owners Manual to Lawn CareWeed Pro’s Fertilizer and Weed Control Programs

 Grass should be mowed at a height of 2½ to 3 inches.
-This is likely the highest setting on your lawn mower.
-Grass cut at this height will have plenty of grass blade to absorb the sun’s energy and still retain moisture.
+This is likely the highest setting on your lawnmower.
+Grass cut at this height will have plenty of grass blades to absorb the sun’s energy and still retain moisture.
 It is also a good height for root development and for crowding out weeds.
 Try to never cut more than 1/3 of the grass blade at once.
-This means that ideally you are never cutting more than one inch of grass at a time.
+This means that ideally, you are never cutting more than one inch of grass at a time.

 Keep your mower blades sharp:

 Sharp blades make a clean cut on the grass blade that will heal quickly.
 A dull blade will leave a ragged and torn rip that will leave the grass blade susceptible to disease, the tips will turn brown and excessive moisture will be lost from the grass plant.

 When you mow the lawn, do so often enough that you will not be removing more than an inch or so.
 By doing this, your lawnmower should be able to effectively mulch the grass clippings back into your lawn without leaving clumps of grass behind.
 Mowing when the lawn is dry will also help significantly with unwanted grass clumps.
 If your lawnmower is leaving clumps behind, make sure the underside of your mower deck is clean.
 If it is clean, your blades are sharp and it is still leaving clumps behind, you can easily and quickly scatter those clumps with a leaf blower, or a simple quick drag of your foot through the clump, or with a rake.
 Mulching recycles valuable nutrients and organic matter back into the lawn.